Introduction

 Question 2

-You don’t have time to become a mapping expert.
+You do not have time to become a mapping expert.
 You need a solution that is easy to use and a vendor who provides excellent support.
-Ask about training resources, customer support channels (phone, email, chat), and how quickly you can expect a response.

 Question 3